-To generate an SSL certificate with SAN attribute, complete the following steps (make sure you have OpenSSL installed in your system):
+To generate an SSL certificate with the SAN attribute, make sure you have OpenSSL installed in your system and do the following:

 keyUsage = digitalSignature, nonRepudiation, keyEncipherment, dataEncipherment